John Massis

 John Massis (4 June 1940 – 12 July 1988) was a Flemish strongman and teeth-acrobat.
 His real name was Wilfried Morbée.

 Massis specialized in bending iron with his teeth.
 He also performed stunts where he lifted cars, pulled trains and stopped motorbikes and even helicopters and hot air balloons with his teeth.
 This resulted in several entries in the Guinness World Records book.
 He even stopped 4 small sport planes of lifting off in 4 different directions.

+Career

+Massis was pretty strong even as a young man, as he started performing these feats regularly at the age of 17, under the pseudonym “Mocules the strongman”.
+Only 3 years later, he managed to pull a car with four passengers for 100 yards.
+In 1963 John Massis became a professional circus artist and spent the next years performing around Europe until 1972.
+Around 1963, Wilfried Morbée took the name John Massis to reflect the name of the American boxer John Cosmeyer and popular Italian movie character Maciste who depicted as a Hercules-like figure.

+In 1967, John Massis set the first Guinness record when he pulled a 15-ton train 50 feet long using his teeth.
+Two years later he broke another record in a similar manner, when he kept a 36-ton airplane with 200 horsepower off the ground.
+In 1969, he held a 200-horsepower plane at 2100 revs in Tokyo and a 700-horsepower plane at 1800 revs in 1972 at Grimbergen.
+Massis decided to quit his job at the circus to find a better paying job.
+He then worked as a bouncer in a Ghent club at night and as a gas boiler inspector during the day.

+The man continued to tour solo during the rest of the decade, performing formidable stunts worldwide.
+In Ghent he was the first man to move a 121-ton locomotive, in Paris he lifted 233 kg 15 cm off the ground with his teeth, and in Hollywood he kept a helicopter on the ground with his teeth.

+In the United States, Massis was guest in the David Frost Show (1974) and the Joe Franklin Show (1978).

-In 1980 he started pirate radio "Radio Superstar" and also recorded the song John Massis de krachtpatser.
+In 1980, he started pirate radio "Radio Superstar" and also recorded the song John Massis de krachtpatser.
 In 1987 he recorded Zet er je tanden in, with Willy Sommers.

 In 1983 he also funded a political party called Positief Radicalen in Dutch or Positive Radicals.